Mallorca Road Trip – Driving the Dramatic West Coast and Tramuntana

 It’s just a 10-minute (7km) drive to Port de Pollençia where you can wander the shady waterfront Pine Walk before pushing on to Formentor Peninsula.
 Take care driving the winding 15km route (25 minutes) up to the cape.

 Stop at the miradors for superb views of the rocky coastal cliffs along the way.
 Save the drive for as late in the afternoon as possible when the light is at its best.
 The lighthouse on the cape is a popular spot for sunset and you’ll often find groups here enjoying wine and cheese while they wait.

 From the Peninsula, it’s a half hour (24km) drive to Alcúdia on the MA-2210 to Port de Pollenca, then along the MA-2220 around the bay to the historic walled town.

 Stretch your legs on a walk around Alcúdia’s ramparts before exploring the old centre.
 Have a drink and something to eat in the main square, where the action is focused after dark.

 From Alcúdia follow the signs back to Palma.
 It’s a direct 57-km trip back along the MA-13 motorway, which takes no more than 45 minutes.
 You can count the windmills on the way.
 Or count the minutes till you’re rewarding yourself for completing our Mallorca road trip with a cold glass of something.

 We’ll be posting a guide to accommodation and restaurants on this route soon.

-Have you been to the Catalan island?
+Have you been to the Balearic islands?
 Do you have a favourite Mallorca road trip route?